 MICRO ENTERPRISE DEVELOPMENT

-We have established a Micro Enterprise Development programme to help people in the Kibera community to establish sustainable small businesses that will enable them to improve their quality of life.
+Helping people to be able to sustain and improve their livelihood is an important part of our work in Kibera.
+Many people try to make a living by running small businesses and providing small business support is a way we can help people to improve their quality of life.
+Two of the key problems are a lack of capital to start or build the business and lack of business training.
+To help address these issues we have established a Micro Enterprise Development programme.
 Support comes in the form of a modest Micro Enterprise seed fund, administered by a local committee of volunteers providing small business loans to set up or expand local small businesses, plus business development training and support.
 The local committee members are well respected and successful business people in their own right and able to share their experience with the wider community.
 The initiative is registered with the Kenyan government as a community-based organisation (CBO) under the name of New Community 2019 Micro Finance

 Encouraging self-help and support amongst local business entrepreneurs is another way the programme is making a difference at a local level.
-In addition to providing assistance with the development of business plans (to secure microenterprise loans), the committee runs regular business training courses and events.
+In addition to providing assistance with the development of business plans (to secure microenterprise loans), the committee runs business training courses and events and is currently exploring new ways to support the community.

 Chips and samosas